sanvean74/BASHful/README.md

-# A/S/L A Terminal Based Dating Simulator
+# BASHful: A Terminal Date Simulator

 ## Created By:
 Dylan Corvidae,